Canary Archipelago: These places to practice windsurfing, kite, boydboard, kayak...

 -El Médano Granadilla de Abona in Tenerife, area located north of El Hierro

--The beach of Las Américas in Tenerife, between the counties of Adeje and Abona.
+-Las Américas beach on Tenerife, between the comunes of Adeje and Abona.

 -La Santa in Tinajo, Lanzarote.